monadplus/elgato-keylight/README.md

 ## Coming soon

-* Asynchronous discovery of devices (no more UI freezes)
 * Packaging: Pacman, Apt, Nixpkgs..
 * Improve linux support by testing in many distributions
 * Tray icon with <https://github.com/tauri-apps/tray-icon>